 Local Governments may capture preparedness activities as part of general business or within other documents as part of the LEMAs.
 Local Governments should consider integrating animal welfare considerations when reviewing their Preparedness strategies.

 It is the responsibility of owners and carers of animals to properly plan for emergencies in order to keep them safe.
-These include livestock, horses, companion animals and wildlife.
+The owner or carer is primarily responsible for the welfare of the animal.

 The best protection is to be prepared for a range of hazards and threats, such as bushfires or floods, and plan how the person will both respond to and recover from emergency situations.

-Havin a plan of action that can be implemented when an incident occurs in the foundation for emergency preparedness.
+Having a plan of action that can be implemented when an emergency occurs is the foundation for emergency preparedness.

-Animal owners and carers can access a full range of information on emergency plans, emergency kits, preparing their property, evacuation or relocation to safer areas and animal identification through the Department of Primary Industries and Regional Development – Agriculture and Food.
+Animal owners and carers can access a full range of information on emergency plans, emergency kits, preparing their property, evacuation or relocation to safer areas and animal identification through the DPIRD Animal Welfare in Emergencies website.

 5.0 Response

-The response phase in an emergency will encompass activities by Hazard Management Agency and supporting agency personnel coordinated by an Incident Management Team and controlled by the HMA Incident Controller.
+The response phase in an emergency will encompass activities by HMA and supporting agency personnel coordinated by an IMT and controlled by the HMA IC.

 5.1 General Operations

 Weather is a primary indicator of risk and identifier of hazard.
-For example, BoM upgrade risk rating to Catastrophic ahead of expected extreme heatwaves.
+For example, Bureau of Meteorology (BoM) upgrade risk rating to Catastrophic ahead of expected extreme heatwaves.
 The type of hazard is bushfire and the risk is high or extremely high.
 Activities to undertake leading up to such incident and prior to any formal activation will be:

 Community messaging